alexdlaird/amazon-orders/docs/troubleshooting.rst

 something else.

 To see what the effected page looks like, `enable debug mode`_, then rerun your code.
-Running in ``debug`` mode will save parsed HTML files locally for you so that you can inspect the DOM and compare the parsing code within ``amazon-orders``.
+Running in ``debug`` mode will save parsed HTML files locally for you so that you can inspect the DOM and compare it to the parsing code within ``amazon-orders``.
 This may give you some insight in to what changed.
 In ``amazon-orders``, look for code that uses `BeautifulSoup's CSS select() methods <https://www.crummy.com/software/BeautifulSoup/bs4/doc/#css-selectors-through-the-css-property>`_.